 As we aim to diversify our faculty, students, staff, and our partnerships even more broadly so that we can think, act, and engage most effectively with the wide breadth of environmental challenges, it is imperative that YSE cultivates an inclusive community, respectful of all of its members.

-Yale University School of Forestry & Environmental Studies is committed to the promotion of personal and professional development of all individuals in its community, and encourages dialogue that will foster the growth, well-being, and dignity of all its members.
+Yale University School of the Environment is committed to the promotion of personal and professional development of all individuals in its community, and encourages dialogue that will foster the growth, well-being, and dignity of all its members.
 To attain these goals, we rely indispensably on language—on words.
 Words are the life blood of a university, essential both for professing the truths that scholars uncover and for confronting the soft and hard bigotries when we encounter them.
 Careful use of words is a special responsibility on each of us to embrace the diversity in our midst with warmth and celebration.

 The school is dedicated to maintaining an environment which places the highest priority on collegial relationships, mutual respect, shared learning, and sensitivity among its students, faculty, and staff.
 An educational community functions best when there is civility and respect for the dignity and worth of each individual.

 THE 7 PILLARS

 We state a commitment to these foundational pillars of our community:

 Like a forest, diversity sustains us.
 We celebrate the diversity of backgrounds, life experiences, ideas, identities, and interests that are present in our community.
 We remain awake to persistent realities of marginalization and systemic inequalities.
 We are committed to making our school a leading institution and addressing issues of diversity and equity in the environmental field.